cs1302uga/cs1302-tutorials/maven.md

    The `src/test/java` directory is the default package location for unit tests, a topic that will be covered at a later point in time.
-The last file that you see above, `pom.xml`, contains the configuration settings / metadata for the Project Object Model (POM), which is what Maven uses to do its magic.
+The last file that you see above, `pom.xml`, contains the configuration settings/metadata for the Project Object Model (POM), which is what Maven uses to do its magic.

 1. In the future, you might try omitting the `-B` (batch mode) and subsequent options to use Maven's interactive mode.
-Instead of specifiying some of the project properies as command-line options, Maven will prompt you for their values.
+Instead of specifying some of the project properties as command-line options, Maven will prompt you for their values.

 ## Updating the POM